 If that’s not enough to get you motivated, consider these added health benefits of getting out in the garden.
 It can reduce stress, improve heart health and reduce stroke risk, increase strength and dexterity.
 Studies have even show that it can lower the risk of Alzheimer’s.

 In order to reap the most of these health benefits, it’s recommended to spend at least 30 minutes working in the garden as many days as possible during the week.
-Don’t forget to bring plenty of water to stay hydrated, wear a hat and long sleeves to avoid excess sun damage.
+Don’t forget to bring plenty of water to stay hydrated, wear a hat or visor and long sleeves to avoid excess sun damage.
 Make sure to always have the sunblock handy just in case.

 If you happen to have your smart phone handy, you can post to social media using the hashtag #gardeningexerciseday.